hzget/hzget.github.io/ml_tech/improvement.md

 as best as we can.
 For example,

 * data:
+  * do more with challenges of bad data
   * more feature engineering
   * tune hyperparameters of data-preparation steps
 * algorithm: